JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 Equality constraints use a squared residual penalty by default.
 If the parsed residual is provably nonnegative, the compiler can add the residual directly instead of squaring it, preserving the same minimizer at zero while avoiding unnecessary higher-order terms.
+The usual automatic penalty inference still applies to this sign-definite shortcut.
 The compiler can also encode an equality constraint with a signed linear residual through [`ToQUBO.Attributes.LinearPenalty`](@ref).
 This option follows the linear Ising penalty method studied by Mirkarimi et al.[^Mirkarimi2024PRR] and demonstrated